Amy Crehore was born in the mountains of Virginia and grew up in the suburbs

 earning a B. F. A. in Communication Arts and Design.
 After living on the east

 coast for many years, she moved out west to Oregon.

-Crehore has exhibited her paintings in galleries and museums on both coasts and has illustrated for America's top magazine and book publishers.
+Crehore has exhibited her paintings in galleries and museums and has illustrated for America's top magazine and book publishers.
 Her series paintings and her "Tickler Ukes" have gained her an international following.